The Crawley family goes on a grand journey to the south of France to uncover the mystery of the dowager countess's newly inherited villa.

 Steven spends his school days longing for all-star athlete John.
-But John has a gorgeous girlfriend, and Steven is still in the closet about being gay.
-The only one who knows the teenager's secret is his friend Linda.
+But John has a gorgeous girlfriend, and Steven is still in the closet.
+Steven's sole confidant is his friend Linda.
 After a curious run-in with John in a public restroom, Steven starts to wonder if the jock is straight after all.
-When they start a romance, it threatens to expose the truth about both of them.
+When they begin a romance, it threatens to expose the truth about both of them.

 Yorkshire, 1974, the Maynard family moves into their dream house.
 It's a dream that quickly descends into a panic stricken nightmare as the family discovers a horrifying truth, a truth that will make the history books.
 The house is already occupied by the most violent poltergeist ever documented, a poltergeist that will tear you from your bed as you sleep and drag you helplessly into the darkness.

 Two Brits—inventor Hengist Pod, and Horse, a brave and cunning fighter—are captured and enslaved by invading Romans and taken to Rome.
 One of their first encounters in Rome leaves Hengist being mistaken for a fighter, and gets drafted into the Royal Guard to protect Cleopatra.